rishavdevtiwari/royalpalacehoteljanakpur/apps/frontend/README.md

-#  Royal Palace Hotel Management System - Frontend
+# A Royal Palace Hotel Management System - Frontend

+This directory contains the React frontend application for the hotel management system.

 ## Getting Started